spa-raj/userservice/README.md

       }
     }
     ```
-## Database Migrations
-Flyway is used for managing database schema migrations.
-Migration scripts are located in `src/main/resources/db/migration`.

-## License
-This project is licensed under the Apache-2.0 License.
-See the LICENSE file for details.

 ## Testing

 The application includes comprehensive unit and integration tests to ensure functionality and reliability.
 Below are the key testing points: